January 28, 2019

 A message from the leadership of the Program for 2019.

 With the start of a new year, the biggest challenge in this new phase of the UT Austin Portugal Program is to grow on past experience.
 When assessing the Program’s impact on research in Portugal and in the US in the last 10 years, we find that the greatest impact was on people: students, faculty, company executives, among others.
-The relations built between parties from both sides of the Atlantic was always very effective and open.
+The relations built between parties from both sides of the Atlantic were always very effective and open.
 Talented people have always been available to make a difference in this Program, to do a little more than expected, through the various actions and streams of collaboration.

 The impact of the UT Austin Portugal Program has been significant on the hundreds of individuals who have come in contact with its educational, research and innovation instruments - the Portuguese faculty members who have had an opportunity to improve teaching methods and technical research by cooperating with US faculty at the University of Texas at Austin (UT Austin) and other universities; the researchers who were trained in projects involving other researchers and companies in both countries; the students who have prospered, receiving degrees with international recognition.
 In addition to this, many professionals in companies have had the opportunity to build projects with technologies developed jointly by Portuguese and US researchers.
 Therefore, the relevance of this international cooperation is significant.